spring-attic/spring-native/spring-graal-native-samples/commandlinerunner/agent/README.md

 - Runs `../../../3runWithAgent.sh`.
 This will execute the app with the agent and populate the json files in `graal/META-INF/native-image` (under `unpack/BOOT-INF/classes`)

-NOTE, due to a bug ( https://github.com/oracle/graal/issues/1940 )
-at this point the `reflect-config.json` generated in that folder is missing:
-`org.springframework.context.support.PropertySourcesPlaceholderConfigurer`

 - Runs `../../../4patch.sh` this will insert the missing entry

 - Runs `../../../5compile.sh` to compile the application to a native-image called `commandlinerunner`